-Before taking its policy decision on 24 April, the Council reviewed recent developments in inflation and the macroeconomy.
+Before taking its policy decision on 22 May, the Council reviewed recent developments in inflation and the macroeconomy.
 In the Council's assessment, in parallel with the pick-up in domestic demand Hungarian economic output was close to its potential level.
-Growth of the Hungarian economy would pick up further in 2018, then, if the assumptions of the current projection hold, it would slow down gradually from 2019.
+Growth of the Hungarian economy would pick up in 2018, then, if the assumptions of the current projection held, it would slow down gradually from 2019.
 The inflation target was expected to be achieved in a sustainable manner by the middle of 2019.

-In March 2018, inflation had stood at 2.0 percent and core inflation at 2.4 percent.
-Inflation and core inflation had been in line with the Bank's expectations.
-The Bank's measures of underlying inflation had remained unchanged and had continued to be below core inflation.
+In April 2018, inflation had stood at 2.3 percent and core inflation at 2.5 percent.
+Inflation and core inflation developments had been in line with the Bank's expectations.
+The Bank's measures of underlying inflation had continued to be around 2 percent and remained below the level of core inflation.
 The expansion in domestic employment, the tight labour market as well as increases in the minimum wage and the guaranteed minimum wage had led to a general, dynamic rise in whole-economy wages, which had continued into early 2018.
-The upward effects of this on costs was being offset by the reduction in employers' social contributions at the beginning of the year and in the corporate tax rate in 2017.
-In the first quarter of 2018, services prices had risen somewhat faster than last year, though still at a moderate pace.
-Consequently, in line with the Bank's expectations, there had not yet been any significant upward pressure on inflation from wages.
-Oil prices had increased over the past month.
+The upward effects of this on costs were being offset by the reduction in employers' social contributions at the beginning of the year and in the corporate tax rate in 2017.
+In line with the Bank's expectations, there had not yet been any significant upward pressure on inflation from wages.
+Oil prices had continued to rise over the past month.
 According to the ECB's projections, underlying inflation would continue to be moderate in the euro area in the coming years as well.

 If the assumptions in the March projection held, the consumer price index would remain in the lower half of the tolerance band in the coming months.
 Over the medium term, buoyant domestic demand and the increase in wage costs would point to an increase in domestic core inflation.
 However, moderate external inflation and inflation expectations stabilising at historically low levels, as well as subsequent reductions in employers' social contributions and the VAT rate cuts this year, were slowing the rise in prices.
-If the assumptions of the current central bank projection held, the inflation target could be achieved sustainably by the middle of 2019.
+If the assumptions of the current central bank projection held, the inflation target can be achieved sustainably by the middle of 2019.

-The Hungarian economy had grown by 4.4 percent in the fourth quarter of 2017.
-Industrial production and the volume of retail sales had continued to grow in February.
+The Hungarian economy had expanded dynamically in the first quarter of 2018.
+Gross domestic product had grown by 4.4 percent relative to the same period a year earlier, according to preliminary data.
+In March, industrial production had decreased and construction output had risen at a slower pace on an annual basis following the outstanding data for the previous period.
+The volume of retail sales had grown markedly.
 Labour demand had remained strong.
-The unemployment rate had been at its historical low.
-Strong credit growth had continued in February.
-Outstanding lending to the corporate sector had increased by nearly 10 percent relative to a year earlier.
-In the household sector, annual growth in lending had been 2.5 percent.
+The unemployment rate had decreased to a historically low level.
+Strong credit growth had continued in March.
+Outstanding lending to the corporate sector had increased by 10.3 percent relative to a year earlier.
+In the household sector, annual growth in lending had been 2.7 percent.
 A significant part of this had been related to the expansion in housing loans.